phantombuster/tech.io-nickjs/markdowns/welcome.md

 ## Second step:

-Then we need to be sure the data is load, to do that nothing more simple:
+Then we need to be sure the data is loaded, to do that nothing more simple:
 ```
 nick.newTab(async (tab) => {
 	await tab.open("news.ycombinator.com")